melowntech/libsemantic/README.md

 World = {
     SRS srs                   // Spatial reference
-    Point3 origin             // A point all entities in the world are relative Array<Building> buildings // List of all buildings in the world Array<Tree> trees         // List of all trees in the world }
+    Point3 origin             // A point all entities in the world are relative Optional Array<Building> buildings // List of all buildings in the world Optional Array<Tree> trees         // List of all trees in the world }
 ```